Secure your account

-You can check and review your reservations in your account 24/7, including both your history and upcoming reservations.
-You can also find a list of reservations on the invoices we send you twice a month, which can also be found in your account.
-Check your invoice as soon as possible, verifying that the information is correct and that you made all the reservations on the list.
-It is important to do this as soon as possible, because it means we can intervene as quickly as possible in the event of suspicious activities.
+When you are the contract driver, you can check and review your reservations in your account 24/7, including both your previous and upcoming reservations.
+There you'll also find a list of bookings, which will be attributed to the invoices we send you twice a month.
+These invoices can also be found in your account.
+Check your invoice as soon as possible, verifying that the information is correct and that you indeed made all those bookings.
+It is important to do this as soon as possible, because it means we can intervene quickly if potential suspicious activities come up.

 What to do in case of trouble

 Think you might have fallen victim to a scam or fraud?
 Did you receive an email with a new PIN, even though you didn't request one?
 Did someone other than you log into your account on another device?
 Did you receive a message confirming a password change that you didn’t request?
 If any of the above happens to you, here’s what to do:

 1 - Check whether you still have access to your account

 If you do, change your password and PIN immediately.